Skip to main content

 • end-date the date when the record is no longer true, current or valid.
 End = the date the validity of the record ends.

 Take tree preservation orders (TPOs) as an example.
-For TPO records, these fields tell us:
+For TPO records, the date fields are:

-• entry-date = the date the TPO record was created/provided.
+• entry-date = the date this TPO record was created/provided.

-• start-date = the date the TPO was made or confirmed.
+• start-date = the date the data in this TPO record was known to be true.

 Include address-text field as well as urpn field